Lexington Medical Center

 Lexington Medical Center is a medical complex in Lexington, SC.
-Lexington Medical Center is owned by Lexington County Health Service District, Inc, a private company.
-The network includes six community medical centers, an occupational health facility, the largest nursing home in the Carolinas, an Alzheimer's disease care center and seventy physician practices in a variety of services.
-Lexington Medical Center's main campus is located on Sunset Boulevard in West Columbia.
+Lexington Medical Center is owned by Lexington County Health Service District, Inc., a private company.
+The network includes six community medical centers, an occupational health facility, the largest nursing home in the Carolinas, an Alzheimer's disease care center, and seventy physician practices in a variety of services.

 Cardiovascular care

 A Duke Medicine affiliate, Lexington Medical Center began its complete cardiac care program in 2012.
 To date, the hospital has performed more than 600 open heart surgeries.

 Lexington Medical Center has also earned full chest pain accreditation with percutaneous coronary intervention (PCI) from the Society of Cardiovascular Patient Care (SCPC).

 In 2014, Lexington Medical Center began to offer transcatheter aortic valve replacement, known as TAVR.
 This cardiovascular technology allows doctors to replace the aortic valve with a catheter procedure instead of open heart surgery.
 Currently, TAVR is for patients with severe aortic stenosis who are high-risk candidates for open heart surgery because of their age, history of heart disease, or other health issues.
 Patients with severe aortic stenosis have a narrowed aortic valve that does not allow blood to flow efficiently.
 As the heart works harder to pump enough blood through the smaller opening in the valve, the heart eventually becomes weak.
 Over time, that can lead to life-threatening heart problems.
 Lexington Medical Center performed the first fully percutaneous TAVR procedure in South Carolina.
 With this minimally invasive technique, doctors deployed the new aortic valve through just a small puncture in the femoral artery in the leg.

 Additionally, Lexington Medical Center now offers non-surgical closure for holes in the heart called atrial septal defects (ASDs) and patent foramen ovale (PFO).
 Like TAVR, this minimally invasive procedure eliminates the need for open heart surgery, resulting in shorter hospital stays and faster recovery.

 Lexington Medical Center has developed an advanced electrophysiology program to diagnose and treat patients with cardiac arrhythmias.
 In addition, the program has an experienced team of cardiologists that implant cardiac devices including pacemakers, defibrillators, and biventricular pacing systems.
 Lexington Medical Center has also begun to use insertable cardiac monitors, commonly known as loop recorders, to diagnose heart rhythm problems.

-Lexington Medical Center has physician practices for people with cardiovascular disease: Lexington Cardiology, Lexington Cardiovascular Surgery and Sumter Cardiology.